 So, how do these colors look in action?
 Below are two business card designs that our in-house designers have put together, using the Pantone Spring Colors.
 Each business card design is unique, showing that these new trendy colors will be relevant, no matter the business or subject.

-There are also a few colors that Pantone didn’t include that I’m seeing a lot lately.
-Below are my personal selections for trendy colors that may be popping up a little more in the months to come.
+There are also a few colors that Pantone didn’t include that I see a lot lately.
+Below are my selections for trendy colors that may be popping up a little more in the months to come.